Transformation: Albert Aldridge Packs on 52 Pounds!

 Multivitamin & Fish Oils - I found these helped my joints recover between training sessions.
 It kept them healthy, and my body was in the most optimal state to recover by having all the essential vitamins it needed each day, from food and the multivitamin.

-These period only lasted 4-6 weeks max, but I found they didn't really have an effect on my body and/or training.
+These periods only lasted 4-6 weeks max, but I found they didn't really have an effect on my body and/or training.

 What Was Your Major Accomplishment, or Major Milestones?